kwalczuk/Vitalll-Zoom-Keypad/README.md

 # Setup Process for other Programs

 The keypad can be used without software with any program that allows for shortcut customization.
-To do this, find the shortcut customization meanu in your programs settings, and click the keys on the keypad to act as the new shortcuts.
-Use the zoom instructions for a rouch guide, or message me with any questions.
+To do this, find the shortcut customization menu in your programs settings, and click the keys on the keypad to act as the new shortcuts.
+Use the zoom instructions for a rough guide, or message me with any questions or issues.
+The new shortcuts should be: F13, F14, F15, F16, from left to right on the keypad.